Ozgun101/svg-bomb/README.md

 # SVG XML Bomb
-The **SVG Bomb** Is a type of XML bomb a malicious technique which exploits XML's ability to format nested data structures.
-When a vulnerable parsers attempts to resolve the structure, a tremendous amount of memory is consumed causing the system to hang or crash.
+The **SVG Bomb** Is a type of XML bomb.
+XML bombs are a type of DoS attack which leverages XMLs ability to analyze nested data structures.
+By defining numerous nested entities, or in this case SVG paths, an extremly long element is defined leading to resource exhaustion.
+Many modern day XML parsers block this type of exploit by limit the number of entity expansions allowed during parsing.
+The SVG bomb is a workaround to this, as through the use of nested SVG paths in groups leads to a DoS as the XML parsers attempts to process 10^26 paths.
 > ⚠️ **Warning**: **Do not use this file for malicious purposes.
-Unauthorized usage may lead to system instability, legal consequences, or harm.**
+This will lead to system instability.**